 After I moved out of V.’s house, I really didn’t have any place to display them, so I just stored them in a box in the garage “for whenever I get a place of my own”.
 And that sort of meant I didn’t really have a fixed grasp on just how many I’d begun to acquire.
 And over the past five years…well, it got to be a lot.
 I had a knack for spying them in thrift stores, which didn’t help, and they’re also alarmingly popular in Western Pennsylvania where my mother lives.
 Nearly every little town we explored had a boutique that sold them, and I’d sometimes get one if I thought it pretty or unusual.

-Fifteen.
-I ended up with fifteen of these things.
-And I have nowhere near fifteen windows in my new place.
+Twenty-two.
+I ended up with twenty-two of these things.
+And I have nowhere near twenty-two windows in my new place.
 I scoured Pinterest to see if anyone else had a collection and what they did with them…and honestly, I wasn’t able to come up with much.
 In the end, I decided to just hang them all together in my front window.

 I kind of like the final effect.
 It’s certainly the most interesting feature of my living room, and I like seeing how different they look throughout the day as the light changes.
 The process of stringing them up was a lot easier than I thought it would be, too.
-The largest of the balls only ways 1.5 pounds, so I probably could have just used some drywall anchors and cup screws to attach them.
-However, I didn’t want to have a dozen screws in the ceiling (renting!), so I went with a curtain rod.
-I did end up needing to mount it from the ceiling as that middle orange ball is over 8 inches in diameter, and the standard clearance from a wall-mounted curtain rod meant the ball would have rested against the window.
-I was slightly worried about all the weight, so I did actually weigh each ball and add up the figure, but there’s still less than 20 pounds hanging from the rod, and the three brackets I used means it will support 33 pounds.
+The largest of the balls only weighs 1.5 pounds, so I probably could have just used some drywall anchors and cup screws to attach them.
+However, I didn’t want to have almost two dozen screws in the ceiling (renting!), so I went with a curtain rod.
+I did end up needing to mount it from the ceiling as the two largest balls are over 8 inches in diameter, and the standard clearance from a wall-mounted curtain rod meant they would have rested against the window.
+I was slightly worried about all the weight, so I did actually weigh each ball and add up the figure, but there’s still less than 25 pounds hanging from the rod, and the three brackets I used means it will support 33 pounds.
 I also used plain 15-pound fishing line to string them up as I thought a “floating” effect might be nice.
 I just doubled a length of line, stuck the loop through the glass hole, tied a larks-head knot, and fasted the other end to the rod with a few square knots.
 They’ve been up for at least a month now, and I’ve had no issues whatsoever.